devikakapoorhq/quiz-app/README.md

 # 🧠 React Quiz App

-This is a simple and interactive Quiz App built with **React** as part of the "30 Days of React Projects" challenge.
+This is a simple and interactive Quiz App built with **React**.
 The app allows users to take multiple-choice quizzes, view their score in real time, and restart the quiz anytime.